INSIDE: How to Make a Perfect Flying Geese Quilt Block

 - Step 6: You now have four Flying Geese.

 Below is a diagram to help you better understand the process.
-Note: The diagram does not show the slight nudge in from the corners but the video below does show it.
+Note: The diagram does not show the slight nudge in from the corners that I mention below.

 Trimming the Flying Geese Units

 Notice how all of your Flying Geese Units have these little dog ears?
-You will want to remove these and trim the units down to 3 1/2″ x 6 1/2″.
+If your starting squares are accurate and you’ve used a scant 1/4″ seam allowance, you can carefully trim away the dog ears and and trim the units down to 3 1/2″ x 6 1/2″.

-I’ve found the best tool to help trim down each of these flying geese units and get perfect seam allowances.
-It’s called the Wing Clipper.
-The instructions that come with this tool suggest you cut your squares slightly larger and then nudge them in from the corners.
-I’ve tried this method and found it to be more successful than starting with squares that are slightly smaller.
-There can be so much variation between seam allowances and stitch width that you could end up with flying geese units that are under sized.
+I’ve tried this method and found it to be more successful than starting with the exact square sizes listed in a quilt pattern.
+There can be so much variation between seam allowances and stitch width that you could end up with flying geese units that are undersized, or (gasp!) with the points are cut off when attached.

 It seems like there are so many unique ways to use the Flying Geese Quilt Block.